 |Where to play||TV/ handheld console||Compatible TVs, desktops, laptops, tablets, and smartphones|

-The Switch definitely is the more expensive gaming option since you'll need to buy a $300 console in order to play.
-In comparison, once the console-less Stadia's limited Founder's Edition is no longer available, it'll only cost you as much as $140 to play on TV.
-You can get a Chromecast Ultra and a compatible controller, like the official Stadia Controller, but both aren't necessary to play on Stadia, so it can potentially be even cheaper, especially if you don't play on your TV.
+The Switch is definitely the more expensive gaming option, starting at around $300, depending on whether or not it's on sale.
+However, Nintendo did release a budget option — a portable-only version of the Switch called the Nintendo Switch Lite, which comes in at around $200.
+In comparison, using the Stadia Premiere Edition will only cost you as much as a hundred bucks to play on your TV.
+You can get a Chromecast Ultra and the official Stadia Controller, but both aren't necessary to play on Stadia, so it can potentially be even cheaper, especially if you don't play on your TV.

-To play Stadia on laptop, desktop computer, or tablet you won't need any additional accessories, just access to a Chrome browser.
+To play Stadia on a laptop, desktop computer, or tablet you won't need any additional accessories, just access to a Chrome browser.
 Computer gamers still have the option of purchasing a Stadia controller if they want, though.
 Things get a little different when it comes to smartphones.
-Currently, Stadia is only available via the Stadia app on Pixel 3 and 3a, but Google intends to make Stadia accessible on more smartphones (although it's unclear long that will take).
+Stadia is only available via the Stadia app on just a few mobile devices now but Google intends to make Stadia accessible on more smartphones as the service matures.

 Subscriptions and games

 There are over 400 games available for the Nintendo Switch and that number is growing.
 What's more, many of the best ones are exclusive to the Switch, so you won't be able to play them anywhere else.
-Since Google Stadia isn't out yet, we only know that it'll have a library of 31 games at launch with only two of those being exclusives.
-If you want access to more games upfront the Switch is a better offer at the moment, although the Stadia number could change in the upcoming months.
+In comparison, Google Stadia has a much smaller library of games.
+It launched with only 31 games, two of those being exclusives.
+While dozens of additional games have joined the Stadia library since launch, there won't be any new exclusive games.
+Google ended Stadia Games and Entertainment, the first-party development organization at Stadia, so no new exclusive games are being developed.

-With the Switch, you can buy both digital and physical copies of games.
+With the Nintendo Switch, you can buy both digital and physical copies of games.
 You can often buy second-hand physical copies at lower prices, which is something you won't be able to do with the digital-only Stadia service.
-That cost difference could add up over time.
+That cost difference could add up over time, which is something to keep in mind.

 Stadia's controller looks like Nintendo's Pro Controller and every other traditional controller on the market.
 It's a more comfortable option than the Joy-Cons that come with the Nintendo Switch.